nareynolds/chef-djangaconda/README.md

 # start up vagrant - may take a while
 $> vagrant up
-...
+... lots of stuff...

+# when it's done, point your web browser at http://localhost:8001/
+# and explore the "Polls Turial" website

-# ssh into your fully provisioned VM
+# you can ssh into your fully provisioned VM
 $> vagrant ssh

-# check your version of Anaconda
+# you'll find the "Polls Tutorial" project here:
-$vagrant> conda --version
+$vagrant> ls django-polls-tutorial/
-conda 3.12.0

-# the `create` recipe created a new django project, let's see it
+# to access admin page, you need to create a superuser
+# enter a username, email, and password when prompted
-$vagrant> cd my_project
+cd django-polls-tutorial/

-# start the django development server
-$vagrant> python manage.py runserver [::]:8000
+python manage.py createsuperuser

-# open your browser and go to http://localhost:8001/
+# now, point your web browser at http://localhost:8001/admin
-# with any luck, you should see the "Welcome to Django" page.
+# you should be able to login with the username you just created
-# press CTRL+c to stop the server

 # exit your VM
 $vagrant> exit

+# shut down the VM
+$> vagrant destroy
 ```